JetBrains/Qodana/TeamCity/README.md

 ### Quick Start Guide

-Download and install the Qodana plugin form JetBrains Marketplace on your TeamCity server or contact the server's administrator to do this.
+Download and install the [Qodana plugin](https://plugins.jetbrains.com/plugin/15498-qodana) from JetBrains Marketplace on your TeamCity server or contact the server's administrator to do this.

 With the plugin installed, add the Qodana runner to your build.
 If your project language is included in the list of fully [supported technologies](../General/supported-technologies.md), no further preparation is needed.
-You can have your first analysis with default setting right away.
+You can run your first analysis with default setting right away.

 ![](../resources/qodana-build-runner.png)

-Ensure the checkbox is selected and start the build.
+Make sure the "Code Inspections" option is enabled and start the build.
 ![](../resources/qodana-build-runner-settings.png)

-If you use DSL to configure your build, add this section to your build configuration description.
+If you use DSL to configure your build, add this section to your build configuration description:
 ```
  steps {
     ...